What Does it Take to Be a Management Analyst?

 - Quality Control Analyst

 There were about 806,400 jobs for Management Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 14.3% which is above the national average.
 The Bureau of Labor Statistics predicts 115,200 new jobs for Management Analyst by 2026.
-There will be an estimated 83,900 positions for Management Analyst per year.
+Due to new job openings and attrition, there will be an average of 83,900 job openings in this field each year.

 The states with the most job growth for Management Analyst are Utah, Washington, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Rhode Island.
 These states have the worst job growth for this type of profession.